 Escrow: The parties typically agree to set aside 10 percent of the purchase price in an escrow account.
 This money will cover any breaches by the seller of the terms of the acquisition agreement, such as not disclosing a pending lawsuit or other liabilities.

-The funds usually remain in escrow for 12 to 18 months before being released to the .
+The funds usually remain in escrow for 12 to 18 months before being released to the selling stockholders.
 Some buyers may prefer to tie the escrow period to the completion of the business’s next , which is, ideally, when any undisclosed liabilities would come to light.

 I encourage sellers to press for escrow terms to be spelled out in the LOI.
 Don’t assume that if it’s not mentioned there, then it won’t be in play down the line.
 Better to resolve it now so onerous terms don’t pop up in the definitive agreement.

-Packages: Letters of intent typically don’t delve into the details of the compensation package for key employees because buyers often believe it’s too early in the process to hash out specifics like salaries, severance, or of or .
+Packages: Letters of intent typically don’t delve into the details of the compensation package for key employees because buyers often believe it’s too early in the process to hash out specifics like salaries, severance, or of stock or options.